rafaqz/DimensionalData.jl/README.md

 ### Structure

 Both AxisArrays and NamedDims use concrete types for dispatch on arrays, and for dimension type `Axis` in AxisArrays.
 This makes them hard to extend.

-In contrast it's easy to inherit from `AbstractDimensionalArray`, or to implement `dims` and `rebuild` methods.
-Further, dims, selectors and array types in DimensionalData.jl are all extensible.
-Recursive primitive methods allow inserting methods for extra types. `@generated` is only used to match and permute arbitrary tuples of types, and contain no type-specific details.
+Its a little easier with DimensionalData.jl.
+You can inherit from `AbstractDimensionalArray`, or just implement `dims` and `rebuild` methods.
+Dims and selectors in DimensionalData.jl are also extensible.
+Recursive primitive methods allow inserting whatever methods you want to add extra types.
+`@generated` is only used to match and permute arbitrary tuples of types, and contain no type-specific details.
 The `@generated` functions in AxisArrays internalise axis/index conversion behaviour preventing extension in external packages and scripts.

 ### Syntax

-AxisArrays.jl is verbose: `a[Axis{:y}(1)]` vs `a[Y(1)]` used here.
-NamedDims.jl
+AxisArrays.jl is verbose by default: `a[Axis{:y}(1)]` vs `a[Y(1)]` used here.
-has concise syntax, but the dimensions are no longer types.
+NamedDims.jl has concise syntax, but the dimensions are no longer types.

 ## Data types and the interface

 DimensionalData.jl provides the concrete `DimenstionalArray` type.
-But it's real focus is to be easily used with existing types.
+But it's core purpose is to be easily used with other array types.

 Some of the functionality in DimensionalData.jl will work without inheriting from `AbstractDimensionalArray`.
 The main requirement define a `dims` method